Congratulations on making the decision to start PrEP!

 - Kidney Function

 - Hepatitis B

-- STI – Gonorrhea, Chlamydia, and Syphilis (optional, but we highly recommend this.)
+- STI – Gonorrhea, Chlamydia, and Syphilis (Comprehensive testing)

 Why these tests are important: